-Discussion boards are collaborative learning experiences.
-Therefore, the student will create a thread in response to the provided prompt for each forum.
-Each thread must be at least 300 words and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the student will create a thread in response to the provided prompt for each discussion.
+Each thread must be at least 400 words and demonstrate course-related knowledge.
 Each thread must also incorporate at least 1 Scripture verse and at least 1 text reference.
 In addition to the thread, the student will reply to the threads of at least 2 classmates.
-Each reply must be at least 150 words.
+Each reply must be at least 200 words.
+(CLOs: A, D)

-The student will write a 2-3 page reflection paper that focuses on the work of the Holy Spirit in his or her life.
+The student will write a 3-4 page reflection paper that focuses on the work of the Holy Spirit in his or her life.
 The paper must include at least 1 reference (in addition to the course textbooks and the Bible) and be written in current Turabian format.
+(CLO: A)

 Evangelistic Prayer Assignment